userwastoolong/userwastoolong/README.md

 might be offtab or doing something else, esp if i have the "away" icon ingame

-interact!! i like meeting new people, im just a little too anxious (and socially awkward) to really walk up to anyone
+pls interact!! i like meeting new people, im just a little too anxious (and socially awkward) to really walk up to anyone, i promise im pretty talkative once you get to know me (and im really cool trust)

 check my carrd for more info